iisacc-Justmoong/Vincent/docs/app_structure.md

 ## Build System Overview

-The project relies on KDE's Extra CMake Modules (ECM) paired with Qt 6 and KDE Frameworks 6.
+The project relies on CMake and Qt 6 modules.

 1. The root `CMakeLists.txt` ensures Craft-provided prefixes take priority when `CRAFTROOT` is set.
-It then configures ECM, KDE install paths, and compiler settings before adding the `App/` subdirectory.
+It configures GNU install paths before adding the `App/` subdirectory.
-2. `App/CMakeLists.txt` ties the sources to the `Vincent` target while the root file links against `Qt6::Quick`, `Qt6::QuickControls2`, and the remaining KDE pieces (`KF6::I18n`, `KF6::Svg`, `KF6::Config`).
+2. `App/CMakeLists.txt` ties the sources to the `Vincent` target while the root file links against the Qt stack (`Qt6::Core`, `Qt6::Qml`, `Qt6::Quick`, `Qt6::QuickControls2`, `Qt6::Svg`).
 3. A single executable target, `Vincent`, is defined around `App/main.cpp`.
 4. `qt_add_qml_module` registers the `Vincent` QML module version 1.0, exposing the components under `App/qml/` to the QML engine at runtime.
 5. macOS-specific blocks adjust OpenGL discovery so Qt Quick works even when SDK headers are missing from the default search paths.
-6. The executable links privately against the Qt/KF targets and is installed via the standard KDE install macro set.
+6. The executable links privately against the Qt targets and is installed via standard GNU install dir settings.

 ## Runtime Entry Point (`App/main.cpp`)